LucasDelfino92/morrowindsharp/setup.md

 - [**MGE XE Shader - deband_fogaware**](https://www.mediafire.com/file/i76vzpyz66f5gzj/MGE_XE_Shader_-_deband_fogaware.zip/file) by Hrnchamd and vtastek: shader that improves on the look of the game's fog.
 - [**MGE XE Shader - EdgeAA**](https://www.mediafire.com/file/qnxovx5vc5m0wcs/MGE_XE_Shader_-_EdgeAA.zip/file) ported by vtastek: Anti-Aliasing shader that provides even better results than the standard MGE XE anti-aliasing.
 Use both at the same time for best results.

 These shaders need to be installed through Mod Organizer 2, and are installed like any normal mod.
-To install a mod through Mod Organizer, click on the icon to the left of the globe icon at the top, called **Install a new mod from an archive**.

-- Select the file you want to install.
-- MO2 will prompt you to give the installed mod a name.
-Click **OK**.
-- Your mod should have now appeared on the left window.
-To properly install it, enable it by checking the box to its left.
-If the mod includes plugins, these will appear ticked on the right window as well.

-Once you have installed the shaders linked above, we can finally configure MGE XE.
+Once you have installed the shaders, we can finally configure MGE XE by launching Mod Organizer 2.

 - From the dropdown menu to the left of the **Run** button, select **MGE XE**.
 Run the application.